 SUBJECT

 In a sentence, any object is a sentence.
-The main focus of the subject is the ‘what’ and ‘whom’ in the sentence.
-As the first part of the sentence is called as the Subject, the second part is called as “Predicate”.
+In a sentence, the prime focus of the subject will be the ‘what’ and ‘whom’.
+As the first part of the sentence is called as the Subject, the second part is called “Predicate”.
 A sentences’ part that tells us about a particular person or any thing is termed as the ‘Subject’ of that particular sentence.
 Remember that it is only an object that a subject can be like a noun or a pronoun.

 3 Types of Subject are: